fullmetaltac/interview-notes/devops/git.md

 **Reset the main branch**

 When we added the interactive mode to the main branch, we made a change that conflicted with changes in the greet branch.
-Let’s rewind the main branch to a point before the conflicting change.
+Let's rewind the main branch to a point before the conflicting change.
 This allows us to demonstrate the rebase command without worrying about conflicts.

 ```shell
 $ git checkout main